WATechnology STOP Wasting Shielding Gas

 How Much Gas Waste Can Be Stored in a 1/4 Inch Hose?

-The volume of shielding gas wasted every time the torch trigger is pulled can be 6 times the physical shielding gas delivery hose volume from source to feeder/welder.
+The volume of excess shielding gas wasted every time the torch trigger is pulled can be 6 to over 7 times the physical shielding gas delivery hose volume from source to feeder/welder.
+Although Hose Expansion is a factor it is only about 13% of the cause of the excess gas stored in the hose!

 HOW?